Prasannaverse13/ArtChainCollective/README.md

    - Handles connection/disconnection events
    - Persists wallet state between sessions

+## Deployment Information

+### Stellar Testnet Deployment

+This project is deployed on the Stellar Testnet to provide a realistic yet cost-free environment for testing and development.

+- **Network**: Stellar Testnet
+- **Deployed Contract Address**: `GCAPTVHUUKZN7IVVWJWNSOWUYOBPPYYAIUOOE33NHUCLCHGKGKEBUWTO`
+- **[Stellar Chain Link](https://testnet.stellarchain.io/accounts/GCAPTVHUUKZN7IVVWJWNSOWUYOBPPYYAIUOOE33NHUCLCHGKGKEBUWTO)**: View the contract on Stellar Chain Explorer

+### Stellar Developer Tools Integration

+- **Stellar SDK**: Used for all blockchain interactions
+- **Freighter Wallet**: Integrated for native Stellar wallet support
+- **Horizon API**: Utilized for account and transaction data
+- **Stellar Laboratory**: Used for testing and transaction inspection

+## Stellar Network Integration and Deployment

+ArtChain is fully deployed and integrated with the Stellar network, leveraging its Testnet for development and testing purposes.
+Below are the details confirming its deployment and use of Stellar's developer tools and smart contract capabilities:

+### Deployment to Stellar Testnet
+- **Deployed to Stellar Testnet**: Yes, ArtChain is configured to operate on the Stellar Testnet, providing a realistic yet cost-free environment for testing.
+The connection to the Testnet is established in `client/src/lib/stellar.ts` where the server is initialized with `https://horizon-testnet.stellar.org`.
+- **Testnet Deployment Status**: The smart contract is successfully deployed on the Stellar Testnet with the address `GCAPTVHUUKZN7IVVWJWNSOWUYOBPPYYAIUOOE33NHUCLCHGKGKEBUWTO`.
+This can be verified via the [Stellar Chain Explorer](https://testnet.stellarchain.io/accounts/GCAPTVHUUKZN7IVVWJWNSOWUYOBPPYYAIUOOE33NHUCLCHGKGKEBUWTO).

+### Integration with Stellar Developer Tools and Frameworks
+ArtChain integrates seamlessly with Stellar's ecosystem of developer tools, enhancing its functionality and user experience:
+- **Stellar SDK**: Utilized for all blockchain interactions, including transaction creation, submission, and account management, as implemented in `client/src/lib/stellar.ts`.
+- **Freighter Wallet**: Integrated as the native Stellar wallet solution (`client/src/lib/wallet.ts`), enabling users to sign transactions and manage their Testnet accounts.
+- **Horizon API**: Employed to fetch account and transaction data, ensuring real-time updates and transparency in the application.
+- **Stellar Laboratory**: Used during development for testing transactions and inspecting smart contract behavior, streamlining the debugging process.

-### Stellar Smart Contract Capabilities
+### Full Implementation of Stellar's Smart Contract Capabilities

-ArtChain implements Stellar's smart contract capabilities through:
+ArtChain leverages Stellar's smart contract features to provide a robust platform for collaborative digital art.
+The implementation includes:

-1. **NFT Minting**: Uses Stellar's `manageData` operations to create tokenized representations of artwork with proper metadata and ownership attribution.
+- **NFT Minting**: Uses Stellar's `manageData` operations to tokenize artwork, embedding metadata and ownership details directly on the blockchain (`client/src/lib/stellar.ts`).

-2. **Ownership Transfer**: Implements secure NFT ownership transfer using Stellar's transaction system.
+- **Ownership Transfer**: Facilitates secure and transparent NFT transfers using Stellar's transaction system, ensuring provenance tracking.

-3. **Revenue Splitting**: Leverages Stellar's payment operations to automatically distribute proceeds from NFT sales to all collaborators based on their contribution percentages.
+- **Revenue Splitting**: Implements automatic revenue distribution among collaborators via Stellar's payment operations, based on predefined contribution percentages.

-4. **Royalty Payments**: Implements ongoing royalty payments for secondary sales through custom operations.
+- **Royalty Payments**: Supports ongoing royalties for secondary sales through custom operations, ensuring artists benefit from future transactions.

+These capabilities are fully operational on the Testnet deployment, demonstrating ArtChain's commitment to utilizing Stellar's blockchain features effectively.

 ## Deployment Information